Tuesday, August 12, 2025

 Nice pavement w/ a good bike lane

-Very fast friend who I know from commuting!
+Very my fast friend Brandon who I know from commuting!

 Someone at the pit stop commented that he had read my blog posts.
 Totally inhibited me from writing.